Albert George Long: Life

-He was born in Inskip, Lancashire on 28 January 1915 the son of Rev Albert James Long (died 1940), a Baptist minister, and his wife, Isabel Amblet (died 1960).
+He was born in Inskip, Lancashire. on 28 January 1915. the son of Rev Albert James Long (died 1940), a Baptist minister, and his wife, Isabel Amblet (died 1960).
 He attended school in Todmorden.
 As a schoolboy he was shot in the left foot and relied on a medical boot to walk, walking with a permanent limp.
-He then studied Science at Manchester University under Prof William Henry Lang.
-He then underwent training as a teacher, and initially took a post at Lewes in Sussex.
+He then studied science at Manchester University under Professor William Henry Lang.
+He then underwent training as a teacher and, initially, took a post at Lewes in Sussex.

-In 1945 he began teaching Science at Berwickshire High School in Duns in the Scottish Borders.

-In 1962 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1945, he began teaching science at Berwickshire High School in Duns in the Scottish Borders.
+In 1962, he was elected a fellow of the Royal Society of Edinburgh.
 His proposers were Charles Waterston, John Walton, Alexander Mackie and Claude Wardlaw.
-Unusually he won the Society's Makdougall-Brisbane Prize for the period 1958 to 1960, prior to being made a Fellow.
-In 1966 he was awarded an honorary doctorate (DSc) from his alma mater and in 1967 a second honorary doctorate (LLD) from Glasgow University.
+Unusually, he won the society's Makdougall-Brisbane Prize for the period 1958 to 1960, before being made a fellow.
+In 1966, he was awarded an honorary doctorate (DSc) from his alma mater and, in 1967, a second honorary doctorate (LLD) from Glasgow University.

-In 1966 he left Duns to become Deputy Curator of the Hancock Museum in Newcastle-upon-Tyne.
+In 1966, he left Duns to become deputy curator of the Hancock Museum in Newcastle-upon-Tyne.

 He died at home in Tweedmouth on 13 March 1999.